-It is important to increase your intake of clear fluids on the day before your flexible sigmoidoscopy.
-You may drink clear fluids up to 2 hours before your procedure.
+It is also important to increase your intake of clear fluids on the day before your procedure.
+You may drink clear fluids up to four hours before your appointment.

-The bowel preparation will result in frequent loose stool movements.
-You may wish to apply a barrier cream to you bottom to avoid and irritation or soreness.
+The bowel preparation will result in frequent, loose, stool movements.
+You may wish to apply a barrier cream to your bottom to avoid any irritation or soreness.